 A sugar free eggnog recipe that uses a mix of stevia and erythritol as the sweetener.
-It’s made with a combination of low carb heavy cream and almond milk.
+It’s a low carb eggnog made with heavy cream and almond milk.

 This year, I tried a new low carb eggnog recipe.
 There is nothing wrong with the old recipe, but it is very heavy with fat as it is made with all heavy cream.